Haakon County, South Dakota

 Haakon County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 1,872.
 Its county seat is Philip.

 History

 The county was created in 1914 and organized in 1915, and was formed from the original counties of Nowlin and most of Sterling, which had previously been absorbed by Stanley County.
-It is named for Haakon VII, who became king of Norway in 1905.
+It is named for Haakon VII, who became king of Norway in 1905, in order to attract Norwegian settlers to the county.
 It is the only county in South Dakota named for a non-American person and is one of only nine counties in South Dakota named for persons who did not live in South Dakota.
 Most of South Dakota's counties are named for early South Dakota officials or legislators, or for physical features (Fall River and Lake), or are derived from Native American words (Minnehaha and Yankton), or from counties in other states (Jones and Walworth), with one (Aurora) named for a Roman goddess, one for an animal (Buffalo), and one (Union) for a concept.